raccoonwannafly/raccoonwannafly/README.md

 # 👋 Hi, I’m Tai Nguyen
 ## A Front End developer.

-- 🌍  I'm based in Nghe An, Vietnam
 - 🌱 I’m currently learning VueJS, SASS and NodeJS
 - :handshake: You can reach me via nctaiofficial@gmail.com